sharat87/sharats.me/content/posts/2020-01-12_automating-the-vim-workplace.md

     Learn to identify actions in your Vim workflow and automate them, and improve your productivity!
 ---

-I majorly use two tools for my coding workflow and one of them is GViM (on Windows).
+I majorly use two tools for my coding workflow and one of them is GVim (on Windows).
 It's my primary choice for editing text for ten years now and in that time, I've picked up several habits and tricks that made me very productive.
 I'm hoping to do several articles in the coming weeks to share some of these.